kylefirst/AirplaneCrashData-WebGL-Visualization/README.md

 # AirplaneCrashData-WebGL-Visualization
 **See it live here:** https://global-plane-crash-webgl.herokuapp.com/

-This is my Submission for part 2 of the Capital One Engineering Summit 2017:
+This is my winning submission for part 2 of the Capital One Engineering Summit 2017:
 https://www.mindsumo.com/contests/global-data-visualization

 I visualized data on **airplane crashes since 1908** using the **WebGL Globe** (https://github.com/dataarts/webgl-globe)